AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 - **Guarantees:** Specified information is successfully deleted from the patient's record in the ImmuniMate Address Book System.
 - **MSS:**
     1. Healthcare worker chooses to delete certain fields of a certain patient's profile.
-    2. IABS validates the information to be deleted and deletes the specified information from the patient's record in the database.
+    2. IMS validates the information to be deleted and deletes the specified information from the patient's record in the database.
 - **Extensions:**

   2a.
-IABS cannot find the patient specified.
+IMS cannot find the patient specified.
   - 2a1.
-IABS requests for the correct NRIC.
+IMS requests for the correct NRIC.
   - 2a2.
 Healthcare worker enters new NRIC.
   - Steps 2a1-2a2 are repeated until the data entered are correct or Healthcare worker cancels the action.
 Use case resumes from step 3.

   2b.
-IABS cannot find the specified information.
+IMS cannot find the specified information.

   - 2b1.
-IABS alerts healthcare worker that the specified information is not found.
+IMS alerts healthcare worker that the specified information is not found.
   - 2b2.
 Healthcare worker enters new field.
   - Steps 2b1-2b2 are repeated until the data entered are correct or Healthcare worker cancels the action.
 Use case resumes from step 3.

   2c.
 Healthcare worker chooses to delete a mandatory field.

   - 2c1.
-IABS alerts healthcare worker that mandatory field cannot be deleted.
+IMS alerts healthcare worker that mandatory field cannot be deleted.
   - 2c2.
 Healthcare worker enters new field.
   - Steps 2c1-2c2 are repeated until the data entered are correct or Healthcare worker cancels the action.
 Use case resumes from step 3.